 - To improve the efficiency of healthcare services, by sharing information with other organisations (sometimes non-NHS) for a specific, legally justified purpose that has been documented

-- Support ECCH when seeking reimbursement for treatment that has been provided (but the amount of information used will be the minimum necessary)
+- Support ECCH when seeking reimbursement for services that have been provided (but the amount of information used will be the minimum necessary)

 To support our functions, we may share your information for health purposes and for your benefit with other organisations such as NHS England, NHS Trusts, General Practitioners, etc. Information may also need to be shared with other non-NHS organisations.

-Where information sharing is required with third parties, we will always have a relevant contractual obligation and Data Sharing Agreement in place and will not disclose any detailed health information without your explicit consent unless there are exceptional circumstances such as when the health or safety of others is at risk, where the law requires it, or to carry out a statutory function.
+Where information sharing is required with third parties, we will always have a relevant contractual obligation in place and will not disclose any detailed information without your explicit consent unless there are exceptional circumstances such as when the health or safety of yourself or others is at risk, where the law requires it, or to carry out a statutory function.

-We are required by law to report certain information to the appropriate authorities.
-This is only provided after formal permission has been given by a qualified health professional.
-There are occasions when we must pass on information, such as notification of new births and infectious diseases which may endanger the safety of others, such as meningitis or measles (but not HIV/AIDS), and where a formal court order has been issued.
+For some of our services we are required by law to report certain information to the appropriate authorities.
+This is only provided after formal permission has been given by a qualified professional.
+There are occasions when we must pass on information, such as notification of new births and infectious diseases which may endanger the safety of others, such as meningitis or measles; and where a formal court order has been issued.

-We may be asked to share basic information about you, such as your name and address which does not include sensitive information where ECCH holds such information.
-This would normally be to assist another organisation in the provision of care to you, or to carry out their own statutory duties.
-In these circumstances, where it is not practical to obtain your explicit consent, we will inform you through a Privacy Notice such as this one.
+We may be asked to share basic information about you, such as your name and address which does not include sensitive information where ECCH, or its subsidiary companies, holds such information.
+This would normally be to assist another organisation to carry out their own statutory duties.

 Sharing Information with the Care Quality Commission (CQC)